DtHnAme/vendor_xiaomi_miuicamera/README.md

 - Clone this repo following the path: `rom-source/vendor/xiaomi/miuicamera`

 ## Bugs:
+- 108MP Not Working (Only have 1920x1080)
+- Front Camera mode crashing
 - Portrait mode crashing (if triggered, clean data and follow next step again)
 - It needs to grant manually all permissions requiered to avoid force close
 - Wide angle seems to be not working